 You need to ensure that you are listening to every single word that we have to say because it is going to help you out in the best way.

-This is one of the most important characteristics that people need to know about the Gestalt Theory for sure.
-Many thinkers were responsible for the creation of this fantastic theory which delved deeper into human behaviour and perception.
+This is one of the most important characteristics that people need to know about the Theory for sure.
+Many thinkers were responsible for the creation of this fantastic theory which delved deeper into human behavior and perception.

 The notable names who were responsible for the theory are Kant, Husserl, and Descartes who were involved in developing a particular approach that would form the basis of this assumption.
 The current psychologists can make specific ideas and then obtain results based on the theory that they made in the past.